 Telemedicine also uses artificial intelligence to offer the best data and information for patients and medical care providers.
 This technology can be used in everything from psychiatry to neuroscience and beyond.
 Artificial intelligence is capable of helping with analysis of medical records.
 It can automate repetitive tasks, make it easier to share personal medical data, and even assist in medication management.
 Artificial intelligence is transforming medicine and making it easier for patients and doctors to communicate and handle physical and mental health issues.

 This article was written by two co-founders of Minded.
 David Ronick takes an antidepressant daily, and controlled medications for anxiety and sleep occasionally, as-needed.
 Chris Dennis, MD is a board-certified psychiatrist who has practiced for over twenty years and is licensed in 35 states.
+Get in touch with us to learn more.
+If you are a member of the press looking for more information about online psychiatry, email media@tryminded.

 The information contained in this article is intended as an educational aid only.
 It is not intended as medical advice for individual conditions or treatment.
 It is not a substitute for a medical exam, nor does it replace the need for services provided by medical professionals.
 Talk to your doctor, nurse or pharmacist before taking any prescription medication or following any treatment or regimen.
 Minded makes no representation or warranty as to the accuracy, reliability, timeliness, usefulness or completeness of any of the information contained in the article.